MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-over-usb-eem-arm-kdnet.md

 ---
-title: Setting Up Kernel-Mode Debugging over USB EEM on an ARM device using KDNET
+title: Setting Up Kernel-Mode Debugging over USB EEM on an Arm device using KDNET
-description: Debugging Tools for Windows supports kernel debugging over a USB cable using EEM on an ARM device.
-This topic describes how to set up USB EEM on an ARM device using the kdnet.exe utility. ms.date: 11/23/2020
+description: Debugging Tools for Windows supports kernel debugging over a USB cable using EEM on an Arm device.
+This topic describes how to set up USB EEM on an Arm device using the kdnet.exe utility. ms.date: 11/23/2020
 ---

-# Setting Up Kernel-Mode Debugging over USB EEM on an ARM device using KDNET
+# Setting Up Kernel-Mode Debugging over USB EEM on an Arm device using KDNET

-Debugging Tools for Windows supports kernel debugging over a USB cable using EEM on an ARM device.
-This topic describes how to set up USB EEM on an ARM device using the kdnet.exe utility.
+Debugging Tools for Windows supports kernel debugging over a USB cable using EEM on an Arm device.
+This topic describes how to set up USB EEM on an Arm device using the kdnet.exe utility.

 The computer that runs the debugger is called the *host computer*, and the computer being debugged is called the *target computer*.

-## Kernel-Mode USB EEM ARM device requirements
+## Kernel-Mode USB EEM Arm device requirements

 The following is required: